Red Wine Black Forest Pound Cake

 For the Cake:

-• 250 g (1 c) dry red wine (Black Girl Magic Red Blend is my wine of choice, but use what you like!)
+• 250 grams (1 cup) dry red wine (Black Girl Magic Red Blend is my wine of choice, but use what you like!)

 For the Chocolate Simple Syrup:

-• 1 tbsp cocoa powder (can be natural or Dutch process)
+• 1 tablespoon cocoa powder (for the simple syrup, the cocoa powder can be natural or Dutch process)

 For the Brandied Cherries: